Civil marriage: Countries with no civil marriage

 There is no civil marriage in many Middle Eastern countries, including Jordan, Palestine, Saudi Arabia, Qatar, Iran, Lebanon, and Israel, as well as Libya and Indonesia; all marriages are conducted by religious authorities and registered by civil authorities only after having been registered by authorities of officially approved religions or having been registered abroad.
 Israel and Lebanon officially recognize Islam, Christianity, Druze, and Judaism as different religious sects within the legal system; marriage is only possible within the same religion but allowed between different denominations of that religion.
 In Lebanon, depending on gender and religion, interfaith marriages are permissible.
 A Muslim man may marry a Christian or Jewish woman, but a Muslim woman may not marry outside her faith.
 Druze themselves only permit intrafaith marriages.
 In Lebanon, gender and religion intersect in legal affairs.
 This intersection is captured by the concept of Sextarianism, which highlights that sectarian divisions and gender inequalities both are reinforced by personal status laws.
-Lebanon does recognise civil marriages performed abroad, but only if the parties to the marriage physically travel outside of Lebanon, which is unfeasible if they are denied a passport by the General Directorate of General Security.
-By contact, Israeli law recognizes any marriage conducted abroad, even those officiated remotely by video conference in which the parties do not physically leave Israel.
-Malaysia and the United Arab Emirates allow civil marriage for non-Muslims only, while in Kuwait, Bahrain and Afghanistan it is allowed for foreign citizens only.
+Civil marriages performed extraterritorially, even remotely by videoconference (e.g. under the jurisdiction of the U.S. state of Utah) are recognized by Israel and Lebanon.